In Search of the Snow Leopard 2027

 Javier Anibal Alván Arévalo

-Javier has worked at the Amazonia Expeditions lodges for 10 years, starting as a young teenager as an assistant in building repair, then moving up to motorboat pilot, then camping assistant and assistant guide, and after passing his guide exams with high grades was promoted to head guide in 2014.
+Javier has worked at the Amazonia Expeditions lodges since 2006, starting as a young teenager as an assistant in building repair, then moving up to motorboat pilot, then camping assistant and assistant guide, and after passing his guide exams with high grades was promoted to head guide in 2014.
 Javier is also our Canopy Zipline specialist and has taken professional certification classes in Costa Rica.
 Javier is also a fishing specialist and is beloved by families with children.